 Bahrain proposes UN Security Council approve use of force to protect Hormuz shipping

-PARIS, March 23 - Bahrain has put forward a draft United Nations Security Council resolution that would authorise countries to use "all necessary means" - diplomatic language for force - to protect commercial shipping in and around the Strait of Hormuz, according to a text seen by Reuters on Monday.
+PARIS - Bahrain has put forward a draft United Nations Security Council resolution that would authorise countries to use “all necessary means” - diplomatic language for force - to protect commercial shipping in and around the Strait of Hormuz, according to a text seen by Reuters on March 23.

 Diplomats said the draft text was backed by other Gulf Arab states and the United States, although they said it was unlikely to succeed.